-We expect our business and industry will continue to be impacted by several important trends and uncertainties, which have not changed since our 2024 Annual Report.
+We expect our business and industry will continue to be impacted by several important trends and uncertainties, which have not materially changed since from those included in our 2024 Annual Report.
 Refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2024 Annual Report for further discussion.
 Refer to Part I, Item 1A, "Risk Factors," of our 2024 Annual Report for detailed information on the risks and uncertainties that may cause our actual results to differ materially from our expectations.